 To determine the available towing capacity, use the following procedure.

-1. Find the GCWR for your vehicle on the "Towing Load/Specification" chart found later in this section.
+Find the GCWR for your vehicle on the "Towing Load/Specification" chart found later in this section.
+Subtract the actual vehicle weight from the GCWR.
+The remaining amount is the available maximum towing capacity.